pacificlab/osu_accessible_thesis_template/README.md

 ### Overleaf

-**IMPORTANT**: should you use this on Overleaf, name your thesis project and .tex file as follows:
+*IMPORTANT*: should you use this on Overleaf, name your Overleaf project and .tex file as follows:
 * type_thesis_firstname_lastname
 * type = {hc, ms, phd, other}
 * for example: ms_thesis_benny_beaver
-* this is especially important when sharing your Overleaf project with me
+* this is especially important when sharing your Overleaf project with your advisor
 * _do not_ name your thesis "mythesis" or other non-identifying descriptions

 **Note: ENGR students get a free Premium Overleaf account through OSU!**